-For most DMOs, an influx of tourists probably sounds like a blessing.
-But for certain places, hordes of visitors leads to overtourism — which it can spell disaster for a destination.
+For some places, hordes of visitors can lead to overtourism — which can spell disaster for a destination.

 Overtourism happens when too many visitors show up at the same place at the same time.
 Think overwhelming crowds at Machu Picchu or jam-packed streets in Cinque Terre.
 In these cases, the scales begin to tip, and tourism can become more destructive than beneficial.